 I loved this book because I think we tend to focus on our children’s weaknesses and work to help them in those areas, but this mother realized (and inspired me!) to pour into her child’s strengths as a way to help him learn and function in the world.

 Different: The Story of an Out-of-the-Box Kid and the Mother Who Loved Him by Sally Clarkson and her son Nathan Clarkson.
 This book alternates with a fascinating chapter of Nathan’s perspective growing up, dealing with his various diagnoses, and what he remembers about his parents’ support growing up, and then a chapter from his mother Sally’s perspective.
 The themes woven throughout is a faith-based encouragement to love and nurture the child God gave you, and the love this mother and child had for each other despite the challenges.
 Reading each chapter from Nathan’s perspective was very eye opening for me, and in each of Sally’s chapters, I found myself agreeing with her vulnerable thoughts and struggles and doubts as a Christian special needs mom.
 Definitely a great read.

-This is a book I wrote and pray would be a blessing and encouragement for Christian mamas of children with special needs and it’s coming out September 18th!
-This book will help you:
+This is a book I wrote and pray would be a blessing and encouragement for Christian mamas of children with special needs.
+Embracing This Special Life will help you: